martinbenes1996/imf-project/README.md

 * $ ./run.sh
 * $ make run

+All of them imports the library at Python3 interactive mode and then waits for the user input.
 There are three functions prepared for you:

 * plotImplication(<implicator>, <negator>)
 * plotNegator(<negator>)
 * plotClassicImplication()

+For more information, read the specific method documentation.

 ## Implicators ##
 There are 4 different implicator types implemented in the project.
 They are given to the plotter functions